tlmakinen/deep21/README.md

 # deep21
-Repository for deep convolutional neural networks (CNN) to separate cosmological signal from high foreground noise contamination.
+Repository for deep convolutional neural networks (CNN) to separate cosmological signal from high foreground noise contamination for 21-centimeter large-scale structure observations in the radio spectrum.
 Contents:
 - `cleanup`:
 	- data processing from `.fits` data file format